 NOTE: If I am doing a whole turkey I would use a POUND of butter and ONE bottle of wine (the wine is for the Turkey!
-Not YOU! lol).
+Not YOU!
+Lol).
 Use about half the sauce pan for the cheesecloth and then baste with the remainder during the first hour.

 Cover the Turkey Breast with Cheesecloth that has been folded and doubled.
 And begin to drizzle that wine butter sauce over the cheesecloth.

-Originally I would dunk the cheesecloth in the melted butter…but after burning off my finger prints I decided drizzling was SO much better!
+Originally I would dunk the cheesecloth in the melted butter…but after burning off my fingerprints I decided drizzling was SO much better!

 Be sure to completely coat the cheesecloth.
 Add 2 cups of water to the bottom of the roasting pan.
 This will prevent the butter from burning off before the meat releases some of its juices.
 I also add the sage sprigs from the brine mixture to the bottom of the pan.

-Once covered place in a preheated 350 degree oven.
+Once covered place in a preheated 350-degree oven.
 Baste the Turkey every 15 minutes for the first hour of baking.

 Baste every 30 minutes for the next 2 and half to 3 hours.
-Pour the drippings right over the top of that cheesecloth.
+Pour the drippings over the top of that cheesecloth.

 Why the cheesecloth?
 Good question!
 It helps the skin brown evenly and slowly without burning before the Turkey is done.
-It also hold the flavors of the wine and butter against the skin as the Turkey bakes.
+It also holds the flavors of the wine and butter against the skin as the Turkey bakes.